Stability of EHI and regularity of MMD spaces: Local regularity for transient spaces

-\begin{remark} \rm In Example \ref{E:8.2}, we will given an example of an irreducible strongly local Dirichlet form for which (Ha) fails but (HC) holds.
+\begin{remark} \rm In Example \ref{E:8.3}, we will give an example of an irreducible strongly local regular Dirichlet form for which (Ha) fails but (HC) holds.
 In fact, for this example, there exists a discontinuous positive harmonic function. \end{remark}